jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_overview.rst

   :depth: 1

 ************************************
-Course Team Video Upload Overview
+Overview of the Video Upload Process
 ************************************

-First, the edX partner support team works with the appointed video administrators from your organization to establish accounts for your organization at YouTube™ and Amazon Web Services™ (AWS).
+First, the edX Partner Support team works with the appointed video administrators from your organization to establish accounts for your organization at YouTube™ and Amazon Web Services™ (AWS).
 For more information about the preliminary setup that your institution works with edX to complete,